taksqth/taksqth.github.io/_posts/yyyy-mm-dd-stacktables.md

 great for reporting and we can leverage them with the UNION ALL technique, but are even more disastrous than click ids for the JOIN approach.

-[^mixedgrain] You may have heard that this is a bad practice.
+[^2] You may have heard that this is a bad practice.
 I would agree if our objective was to build a solid foundation and leave the work of joining the data to the end user with the help of a solid BI tool.
 But as I've said before, this is not always the context we're in, and from my experience this is an